Sie sind hier

 |Kontakt:||Dr. Andreas Hillmair|

-Join our team and become part of our rich and dynamic research culture of enquiry and innovation.
+Join our team and be part of our rich and dynamic research culture of enquiry and innovation.
 CBI researchers come from the top ranks of physics, chemistry, engineering, and biomedicine and attract significant investment from national and international sources.
-Our scientists serve in international societies and conferences and are recipients of a multitude of top international and German awards, including the prestigious Gottfried Wilhelm Leibniz prize and several ERC awards.
+Our scientists serve in international societies and conferences and are recipients of a multitude of top international and German awards, including the prestigious Gottfried Wilhelm Leibniz prize and 10 ERC awards.
 In addition to scientific excellence, CBI promotes entrepreneurship, company spin-off activities, and collaborations with other top academic institutions and leading corporations in the photonics, pharmaceuticals and healthcare sectors.

-- Organizational mastermind supporting the Institute Director in day-to-day business, incl. administration of schedule, travel and teaching activities; preparation of scientific events, meetings and conferences; preparation of proposed resolutions for research-administrative issues; and information condensation.
+- Organizational mastermind supporting the institute director in day-to-day business, incl. administration of schedule, travel and teaching activities; preparation of scientific events, meetings and conferences; preparation of proposed resolutions for research-administrative issues; and information condensation.

 The successful applicant must have the following:

 - University degree in natural sciences, engineering, or business studies

 - A Ph.D. degree and additional business education/experience are considered a strong plus

 - Outstanding leadership skills, work ethics, and intrinsic motivation